Karce/MatrixRedux/README.md

 # MatrixRedux
-MatrixRedux is my implementation of matrix row eduction in Haskell.
+MatrixRedux is my implementation of matrix row reduction in Haskell.

+MatrixRedux will reduce a matrix to reduced row echelon form.

 To run this, compile MatrixRun.hs and MatrixFunctions.hs with ghc.
 Then execute the binary "MatrixRun" with the desired matrix in the first argument.